 At move in, all students will be issued a mailbox number and combination for receiving paper mail.
-If you lose your mailbox number and combination, you can visit your hall office to get it again.
+If you lose your mailbox number and combination, you can find this information on your MyHousing account.
+You may also request this information from your Hall Office during its operating hours.
+Mail is sorted into mailboxes on Monday, Wednesday, and Friday evenings.
 You will not receive notifications of letters being put into your mailbox.